refinedev/refine/documentation/blog/2022-09-12-next-typescript.md

 Next.js provides integrated support for TypeScript with built-in types for pages, API routes, the three data fetching methods, etc.

 Basically, there are two ways in which we can add TypeScript to our project.
-The first is with `create-next-app`, and the second is by adding TypeSript manually to an existing project.
+The first is with `create-next-app`, and the second is by adding TypeScript manually to an existing project.

 #### `create-next-app`